ellysh/video-game-bots/ClickerBots/output-device-capture.md

 ```AutoIt
 #include "FastFind.au3"
 ```
-These are steps to compile C++ application with **FastFind** library:
+These are steps to compile a C++ application with the **FastFind** library:

 1\.
 Download a preferable C++ compiler.
-Visual Studio Community IDE from [Microsoft website](https://www.visualstudio.com/en-us/products/visual-studio-express-vs.aspx#) or [MinGW environment](http://nuwen.net/mingw.html).
+Visual Studio Community IDE from [Microsoft website](https://www.visualstudio.com/en-us/products/visual-studio-express-vs.aspx#) or [MinGW](http://nuwen.net/mingw.html) environment.

 2\.
 Install the C++ compiler on your computer.

 3\.
 Create a source file with a **test.cpp** name if you use a MinGW compiler.
-Create a "Win32 Console Application" project if you use a Visual Studio IDE.
+Create a **Win32 Console Application** project if you use Visual Studio IDE.

 4\.
 This is a content of the source file:
 ```C++